upavadi/tng-wp-login/README.md

 ## **Issues**
 **WP-TNG Integration** is achieved by displaying TNG content within Wordpress wrapper.
-To my knowledge, there are 2 methods available for achieving this.
+To my knowledge, there are 2 main methods available for achieving this.
 Works well with TNG V 9 - 10 and 12.
 Changes in V11 implemented but have not been tested.
 1. **Mark Barnes method** (MB-Method) uses a plugin to replace WP page with TNG content.
 Only known issue is that the WP-TNG integration plugin seems to deactivate TNG Login panel so that User cannot login to TNG using TNG Login Panel.
 This should not be a problem because user may login by using WP_TNG Login.